Insomnia Treatment in Greenwich, CT

 If you have one or more of the following conditions, you may be more likely to suffer from insomnia:

 - Family history of sleep disorders

 - Constant change in work or sleep schedule

 How is insomnia diagnosed?

-Insomnia can be diagnosed by a sleep specialist, such as Dr. Malhotra.
+Insomnia can be diagnosed by a sleep specialist, such as our doctors.
 Making a diagnosis typically begins by asking a number of questions about your past and current sleep patterns, as well as conducting a physical exam to look for signs of underlying conditions.
 In some cases, a sleep study may be recommended, which can be completed at home or in a sleep lab.